Alberto Culver has confirmed launching a review of its global creative and media assignments.

-However, Wieden and Alberto Culver parted ways in December.
-"We reached a mutual conclusion that this was not the greatest partnership, but it was amicable," said Wieden N.Y. managing director Buzz Sawyer.
+However, Wieden and the client parted ways in December.
+“We reached a mutual conclusion that this was not the greatest partnership, but it was amicable,” said Wieden N.Y. managing director Buzz Sawyer.

-Campbell-Mithun handles global creative duties on Tresemme and Nexxus, and will defend, confirmed agency evp Don Kvam, referring other questions to Alberto Culver.
+Campbell-Mithun handles global creative duties on TRESemme and Nexxus, and will defend, confirmed agency evp Don Kvam, referring other questions to the client.

 Aegis Group’s Carat is the media incumbent in the U.S., and sources familiar with the matter said the shop would defend.

-The review follows a number of acquisitions by Alberto Culver to expand its business in recent years, including the December 2009 purchase of Simple Health & Beauty, based in the U.K., for approximately $385 million.
+The review follows a number of acquisitions by the client to expand its business in recent years, including the December 2009 purchase of Simple Health & Beauty, based in the U.K., for approximately $385 million.